ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.VideoModel.md

 public var height: Swift.Int32?
 ```

-The height of the original video file
+The height of the original video in pixels.

 - Remark: Generated from `#/components/schemas/VideoModel/height`.